Florida Judicial - RULES

 Supreme Court extends provisions of Code of Judicial Conduct to non-judge candidates for judicial office.
 [Added 7/6/08] -- In re: Amendment to the Code of Judicial Conduct – Amendments to Canon 7, 985 So.2d 1073 (Fla.
 2008).

-Florida Supreme Court amends Code of Judicial Conduct, expanding judges' ability to ethically participate in fundraising activities.
+Supreme Court amends Code of Judicial Conduct, expanding judges' ability to ethically participate in fundraising activities.
 [Added 6/25/08] -- In re: Amendments to the Code of Judicial Conduct - Limitations on Judges' Participation in Fundraising Activities, 983 So.2d 550 (Fla.
 2008).

 Florida Code of Judicial Conduct amended to conform to 2003 revisions to ABA Model Code.
 [Added 1/5/05]

-The Florida Supreme Court has amended the Florida Code of Judicial Conduct to conform to the 2003 revisions to the American Bar Association Model Code of Judicial Conduct.
+The Supreme Court amended the Florida Code of Judicial Conduct to conform to the 2003 revisions to the American Bar Association Model Code of Judicial Conduct.
 The Court had asked the Judicial Ethics Advisory Committee to study the matter, and adopted the recommendations submitted by the Committee.

 Amended were Canons 2, 3, and 7, as well as the "Definitions" and "Application" sections.
 The amendments primarily relate to the impartiality of a judge with respect to matters that might come before him or her, and most deal with public comments that a judge or candidate might make that could affect impartiality or the appearance of impartiality.
 Key amendments are summarized below.